Aro Valley

 The Aro Valley forms a small inner-city suburb of Wellington in New Zealand.
-It takes its name from the stream which originally flowed where modern Epuni Street is.
+It takes its name from the stream which originally flowed where modern Hōniana Te Puni (formerly Epuni) Street is.
 The stream's Māori name was originally Wai-Mapihi, but it was commonly called Te Aro Stream due to it running through the Te Aro flat.

 Geography

-The Aro Valley is 126 hectares running between the hills of Brooklyn to the south, and Kelburn to the north, with the area of Karori to the west and Te Aro, the city centre to the east.
+Aro Valley suburb is 126 hectares running between the hills of Brooklyn to the south, and Kelburn to the north, with the area of Karori to the west and Te Aro, the city centre to the east.

 Much of Wellington consists of the remnants of an old peneplain, a flat expanse that rose from the sea about 20 million years ago.
 This land was heavily dissected by watercourses from that time and today the tops of the hills around Wellington indicate the general height of that eroded peneplain.
 During this time massive faults appeared that are still active today.

 Aro Valley formed from fault activity.
 One kilometre to the west of Aro Valley is the Wellington Fault running north-east along the foot of the Tinakori Hills and beyond.
 A series of splinter faults branch off from the Wellington Fault.
 Activity along these faults over millions of years caused tilting of the land to create valleys, including Aro Valley, south-east of the main fault.

 Aro Valley, and its tributary valleys, are well sheltered from the wind and have soil enriched by past alluvial deposits.
 The valley walls are steep in places and house sites are correspondingly uneven, in typical Wellington fashion.

 The valley comprises part of the bed of the Wai-Mapihi Stream.
-Aro Street runs through the whole valley, from Willis Street in the east to Raroa Road in the west; major side-streets include Devon Street, Epuni Street, Adams Terrace, Mitchelltown's Holloway Road and Taitville's Norway Street.
+Aro Street runs through the whole valley, from Willis Street in the east to Raroa Road in the west; major side-streets include Devon Street, Hōniana Te Puni Street, Adams Terrace, Mitchelltown's Holloway Road and Taitville's Norway Street.

 Parks

 A prominent feature of Aro Valley is Aro Park, which is the site of the former Matauranga School, which was itself on the site of the original Catholic school – St Mary of the Angels.
-The Park was formerly known as Seed's Hill after an early (1864) resident, Mr. Wm.
-Seed.
-The Park has been extended and landscaped in recent years and is a focus for community recreation, especially on summer nights and weekends; the Aro Valley Community Centre stands on part of the park.
+The park was formerly known as Seed's Hill after an early (1864) land owner, William Seed.
+The park has been extended and landscaped in recent years and is a focus for community recreation, especially on summer nights and weekends: the Aro Valley Community Centre stands on part of the park.

 in 2017 Wellington Council purchased a considerable area of land to the north west border of Aro Park which will form part of the Wellington Town Belt.

-Aro Valley is almost surrounded by parkland the Aro Park to the north, Polhill Gully Recreation Reserve to the Northwest and Tenera Reserve & Central Park to the Southeast.
+Aro Valley is almost surrounded by parkland: the Aro Park to the north, Polhill Gully Recreation Reserve to the north west and Tanera Reserve & Central Park to the south east.